alt-romes/albumsofthemonth/README.md

 ## Editing the stylesheet

 To edit the stylesheet...

-First, you must write your SCSS code in *_sass/style.scss*.
+First, write your SCSS code in *_sass/style.scss*.

-Second, you must compile the file for changes to take effect
+Second, compile the code for changes to take effect
 ```
 npm run css-build
 ```